A personal portfolio · Easton, Pennsylvania

 The press releases, the op-eds, the public testimony: I wrote the messaging that turned parents, teachers, and taxpayers who had never organized before into an audience that showed up and spoke up.
 The coalition ran two years, earned steady regional press, and a charter application that would have drained public resources was denied twice, 7–2.

-It’s the same discipline behind good marketing content: know exactly who you’re talking to, give them the right words at the right moment, and measure whether they moved.
+It’s the same discipline behind communication that matters: know exactly who you’re talking to, give them the right words at the right moment, and pay attention to whether anything changed.

 Creative Spirit, Easton PA